Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 Copy 'Change set name' value as you will need to paste it back later.
 As of June 2019, its value is `pipeline-changeset`.

 Look for 'Stack name' and change its value to create a new stack.
 I usually add the word `prod` to label it as prod stack.
-Then, paste the copied value in 'Change set name' field.
+When you do that, 'Change set name' field is reset.
+Thus, paste the copied value in 'Change set name' field.

 ![CodePipeline GenerateChangeSet Stack](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-13-change-stack-name-to-include-prod.png)

-Scroll to advanced section and add `"Stage": "Prod"` to parameter JSON object.
+Scroll to advanced section and change `"Stage": "Dev"` key-value to `"Stage": "Prod"` parameter overrides input field.

 ![CodePipeline GenerateChangeSet Parameter JSON object](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-14-change-generateChangeSet-param-stage-to-prod.png)

 After modifying GenerateChangeSet action, do the same as editing stack name step above for ExecuteChangeSet action.